alejandro-carstens/golastic/README.md

 ### Using the Indexer

-Please checkout the godoc [Indexer](https://godoc.org/github.com/alejandro-carstens/golastic#Indexer) section for more detailed documentation on the Indexer API
+Please checkout the godoc [Indexer](https://godoc.org/github.com/alejandro-carstens/golastic#Indexer) section for more detailed documentation on the Indexer API.

 ### Building Queries